-Paint the whole mask in one bright colour and then paint Indian inspired patterns onto the mask using gold, silver and brightly coloured paints.
-Once dry, further decoration can be added using sequins, glitter and metallic pens.
+The children started by painting the whole mask in one bright base colour and then added Indian inspired patterns using gold, silver and brightly coloured paints and a fine brush.

 This Year 4 display features work that children produced during a topic on India.
 They created these watercolour paintings of India’s national bird, the peacock.
-They also produced the forest backdrop by drawing plants with wax candles onto a large roll of paper.
-They then painted watercolours over the top using large brushes and drew on top of this with oil pastels when the paint was both wet and dry.
+They also produced the forest backdrop using the wax resist technique.
+This involved drawing plants with wax candles onto a large roll of paper and then painting over the top with watercolours.
+They went on to add extra detail using oil pastels on both wet and dry sections of the work.